Getting Started · March 18, 2026 · Updated March 18, 2026

 Give your agent tool intelligence

-Rhumb MCP gives your AI agent live access to tool scores, failure modes, cost estimates, and capability execution.
-Install it in 30 seconds and your agent knows which API to pick, what will break, and how much it will cost — before making a single call.
+Rhumb MCP gives your AI agent live access to tool scores, failure modes, route, health, and cost checks, plus governed execution where Rhumb is actually callable today.
+Install it in 30 seconds and your agent knows which API to pick, what will break, what rail it will use, and how much it will cost before making a single call.

 Install

-No API key required for discovery and scoring.
+No governed API key required for discovery and scoring.
 Add to any MCP-compatible client.

 What your agent gets

-16 MCP tools organized into four categories.
-Your agent can discover tools, check their quality, execute capabilities through Rhumb's proxy, and manage its budget — all through natural tool calls.
+21 MCP tools organized into four categories.
+Your agent can discover tools, check their quality, execute capabilities through Rhumb's proxy, manage budgets, and work with receipts plus the live recipe-catalog status — all through natural tool calls.

 Discover